 Sampling hearty, bold red wines from the intimate surrounds of an inviting cellar door during winter is extremely alluring.
 Conceivably, this experience could be enjoyed at a wealth of wineries across Australia, but we’re focusing on the delightful Adelaide Hills region.

 Here a cluster of first-rate wineries in and around Hahndorf shine in the cooler months – including Nepenthe and The Lane Vineyard – and all only a 30min drive from Adelaide’s CBD.
 However, we’re singling out Shaw + Smith for its prized cellar-door experience featuring a dedicated tasting room complete with wine flights, cheese pairings, and scenic views over frost-covered vines.

-Book now: at a BIG4 park in Adelaide.
+Book now: BIG4 West Beach Parks in Adelaide.

 The Apple Isle is renowned for producing top-shelf whisky, and winter is the time to best appreciate it.
 Warm your insides with tastings at an impressive assortment of distilleries and understand firsthand why this reputation is only growing.
 You’ll find distilleries and their friendly, passionate staff clustered in and around Hobart, near Ulverstone, on the east coast, and in the Tamar Valley among other locations.

 Better yet, Tasmania comes alive in winter with a feast of fabulous festivals.
 Try the likes of Festival of Voices (various locations), Chocolate Winterfest (Latrobe), or the Huon Valley Mid-Winter Festival, south of Hobart.